Donate

 PreferUserConfiguration flag is false, try to store

-If this fails try to store them into the local configuration file.
+If this fails, report the error and try to store them into the local configuration file.

 |